Professional Nursing: BSN and Beyond

 Our 16-month Accelerated BSN track was designed to prepare non-nursing bachelor’s degree holders to sit for the National Council Licensure Examination (NCLEX) — a requirement to practice as a registered nurse.
 This accredited, second-degree BSN track combines the convenience of online coursework with hands-on skills and simulation labs at our high-tech ABSN learning site and clinical experiences in a variety of settings treating patients across the human life span.

-Designed for the student seeking a Master of Science in Nursing with a focus in Nursing Leadership, Clinical Nurse Leader (CNL) or Adult Gerontology Clinical Nurse Specialist (CNS) role.
+Designed for the student seeking a Master of Science in Nursing with a focus in Nursing Leadership.
 This flexible program of study allows the student to apply knowledge and expertise to improve healthcare for clients at the individual and systems level of care.
 Nursing Leadership students develop administrative competence in human and financial resource management, and in leading change in complex healthcare environments.
-CNL students focus on addressing issues of health care quality and safety within a selected health care unit, while CNS students have the opportunity to hone skills in managing the health issues of selected adult/geriatric clients in both acute care and community settings.

 Suggested Graduate Degree at UIW